-- Code D. If you participate in an elective TRADITIONAL retirement savings plan such as a 401K, you'll see the amount you contributed. - Code DD.
+- Code D. If you participate in an elective TRADITIONAL retirement savings plan such as a 401K or 403B where you contribute, you'll see the amount you contributed.
+Contributions to ROTH accounts are not listed as they do not affect taxable income - Code DD.
 If you participated in an elective Health Insurance plan you will see the COMBINED cost of the premium that you AND your Employer paid for the plan.
-This is for informational purposes only.
-S - See below for a full list of current codes.
+This is for informational purposes only. - See below for a complete list of current codes.